 General Government: Council, CAO, Clerk, Finance, HR

-Recreation and Cultural Services: Community center (support), sports (grants/agreements), parks, playgrounds, and library.
+Recreation and Cultural Services: HMCC operation, sports (grants/agreements), parks, playgrounds, and library.

 Development Services: Economic development and tourism.